HTTP5214-Winter2023/Pluto/andrew/instructions-PreTesting.md

 * Step 4 - Set Target 1 to 'Learn Plugin Parameter'.

-* Step 5 - Touch and alter your choice parameter on the channel strip plugin.
+* Step 5 - Open Channel strip plugin effect and touch and alter your choice parameter on the channel strip plugin.

 * Step 6 - Click "Learn Midi Input" and select (adjust setting) control knob (or key) on your midi controller which you desire to control the effect.

 * Step 7 - Test if patching worked, and play around with effect.
 Repeat Step 4 - 6 with Target 2, and repeat as desired (Target 3, 4 etc..)

-* Step 8 (optional) - Analyze and edit javascript code.
+* Step 8 (Optional/NextSteps) - Analyze and edit javascript code.
+See "Code Examples".